ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-The day and Thursday of next week be set
-Secretary, with the approbation of the apart for Territorial business, aggreed to,
-President, is authorized to cause such porThe House of Representatives
-tion of the resury notes as a bea e ae eo  a ot of
-deemed expedient to be issued in paymentorecoein the ee of a
-of warrants in favor of the public crediat a in oni i te onitton
-tors or other persons lawfully entitled toan a o oe
-payment who may choose to receive said!
-On motion of Mr Grow, Wednesday

-and Thursday were set apart for the con-­
-sideration of Territorial business.

-ROGER WILLIAMs REMAINs.

 A singular story is told of an apple
 tree planted over the grave of Roger Wil